Steveft4/rsschool-cv/cv.md

 ### English
 ___
 Level: B2 / C1 (Upper-Intermediate / Advanced)
-I studied at school with advanced english classes.
+I study at school with advanced english classes.
 I  practice a lot daily by reading and watching content in english.